max1220/t3lc/doc/T3LC.md

 The t3lc is a simple 8/16-bit CPU.
  * 5 8-bit registers(REG_A, REG_B, REG_I, REG_J, REG_IMM)
- * single 8-bit bi-directional bus called DATA.
+ * single 8-bit bus called DATA.
  * up to 64K of ROM(16-bit address)
  * up to 64K of RAM(16-bit address)